dladowitz/coding-for-non-coders/curriculum/teaching_notes.md

 ## Teaching Notes

+### 0 Agile
+* Old way of creating boxed software
+* Today we are simulating 2 sprints of development, a Static Site and a Rails App

 ### 1 Standup
 * What is your experience with web developement?
 	* Front end, Back End, Mobile, Databases?